The United Association for Labor Education Constitution and Bylaws

 Bylaw 9 Standing Committees and Caucuses

 9.1 The Association shall have the following Standing Committees:

 - The Academic Standards Committee shall promote worker's education within universities and colleges, assist the exchange of information among academics, and develop criteria for the review of academic programs.

-- The Professional Welfare Committee shall promote the welfare of labor educators, including taking an annual survey of the salary, benefits and working conditions of the members in the field of labor education and providing relevant reports at the annual meetings.
+- The Professional Welfare Committee shall promote the welfare of labor educators, including taking surveys of the salary, benefits and working conditions of the members in the field of labor education and providing relevant reports at the annual meetings

-- The Annual Conference Planning Committee shall work under the direction of the Vice President to plan and convene the annual conference.
+- The Annual Conference Planning Committee shall work under the direction of the University Vice President or Vice Presidents to plan and convene the annual conference.